smahale6/Datascience-Projects/Personal ML & DL Projects/Insurance Fraud/README.md

 10) Training_Logs - Used to store the file that logs all the activites of a the code while training and validation the data.

-11) Prediction_Logs - Used to store the file that logs all the activites of a the code while predictiongand validation the data.
+11) Prediction_Logs - Used to store the file that logs all the activites of a the code while prediction and validation the data.